 Melba Núñez Isalbe and Roberto Pedroso García were instrumental in Cuba.
 Pedroso García was our spiritual guide while Núñez Isalbe translated in the field and eventually transcribed more than 60 interviews into Spanish and English.
 See their page for more information about both of them.

 Of course, there are more people to thank than I can further mention.
-However, I especially want to thank Dr. Daniel Avorgbedor for his ceaseless encouragement of and support for my research and for his invaluable mentoring of my work.
+However, I especially want to thank Dr. Daniel Avorgbedor for his ceaseless encouragement of and support for my research, and for his invaluable mentoring of my work.
 I thank Douglas Causey at UAA for his encouragement concerning this project and Kathleen McCoy for believing in it enough to see the inception of this website as a featured University of Alaska Anchorage Spotlight Research Series.
-I thank Ryan Nixon for the creation of this website and Katie Behnke for the continued maintenance of the site and additional media assistance.
-Thank you to Larry Corwin and Olivia King Canter for their guidance in Cuba and Brook Robinson for the Ghanaian support.
+I thank Ryan Nixon for the initial creation of this website in 2010, and Katie Behnke and Brian Jeffery for the redesign of the website in 2020, the subsequent continued maintenance of the site, and additional media assistance.
+Thank you to Larry Corwin and Olivia King Canter for their guidance in Cuba, and Brooks Robinson for the Ghanaian support.
 And I think all those scholars who helped me frame the theoretical aspects of this project; in particular Dr. Birgit Meyer, Dr. Mattijs van de Port, Dr. Stephan Palmié, Michael Atwood Mason, and David Brown.

 I also extend my deepest gratitude to Fundacíon Ludwig in Havana and Helmo Hernández, President and Wilfredo Benítez, Deputy Director for their trust and support of this project.
 And thank you to J.T.
 Torres who helped transition this work into a book of excellence.